Construction Rating: | starstarstarstarstar |

 Keelhaul®©™®

-sheets o' balsa, me hearties, only one is needed.
+sheets o' balsa, only one is needed.

 I ordered both t' Stratos-13 and Stratos-18 together.
-Ahoy!
-Well, blow me down!
 Blimey!
+Blimey!
 When they arrived I found that t' body tube had been bent beyond use by t' post office.
 Ahoy!
-Avast, ya bilge rat, me proud beauty!
 Blimey!
 I sent Carlos at Heavenly Hobbies an email about t' tube and he sent me out a replacement right away and free o' charge.
+Begad!
+Blimey!
+Avast!
+Blimey!
 I built t' Stratos-18 while waitin' for t' replacement BT-5.
-As that only took a few hours o' build time t' complete, arrr, I decided t' use a "modular" approach t' assemblin' t' rest of the rocket.
+As that only took a few hours o' build time t' complete, me hearties, I decided t' use a "modular" approach t' assemblin' t' rest of the rocket.

 First I cut t' fins from t' 1/32" balsa fin stock.
+Well, blow me down!
 T' protect in from chippin' or

 that thickness I don't think it would have made a difference and why take t' chance on splittin' a freshly cut fin.

 Next I assembled t' engine block and Keelhaul®©™® shock cord.
-Ahoy!
 A groove gets cut into t' outside surface deep enough t' fit t' shock cord in t' it.
-Avast!
 I secured it usin' a bowline knot and set it with CA.

 It comes with a small hole drilled through it and threaded on t' t' Keelhaul®©™®